Spectral comparison of compound cocycles generated by delay equations in Hilbert spaces: Introduction

 \subsection{Structure of the present work}

-Now let us describe the structure of our work specifying key steps.
+Now we will describe the structure of our work, indicating the key points.

-To the best of our knowledge, the theory of multiplicative and additive compounds was initiated in the work of J.S.~Muldowney \cite{Muldowneys1990CompMatr} for ODEs.
-However, we do not know any papers dealing with additive compounds for infinite-dimensional systems or a building sufficiently general theory of multiplicative compounds in Hilbert spaces.
+To the best of our knowledge, the widespread interest in the theory of multiplicative and additive compounds began with the work of Muldowney on ODEs \cite{Muldowneys1990CompMatr}.
+Recently, Muldowney and Wang \cite{MuldowneyWang2021} presented an algebraic theory of additive and multiplicative compound operators in general linear spaces.
+For us, it is important the spectral theory of such operators in Hilbert spaces, which we cannot find in the existing literature.
 For this, we develop an appropriate theory in Sections \ref{SEC: CompOperatorsTensorProducts} and \ref{SEC: CocyclesSemigroupsAdditiveCompounds}.